liamondrop/ros-pca9685-board/README.md

 ## Dependencies

+ROS, obviously.
+If you don't want to suffer the pain of trying to build ROS on the standard RPi Linux distros, you might look into [this tasty image](https://downloads.ubiquityrobotics.com/pi.html), with ROS pre-installed, from Ubiquity Robotics.

-This project depends on the [wiringPi](http://wiringpi.com/) library for I2C communication.
+This project also depends on the [wiringPi](http://wiringpi.com/) library for I2C communication.
 It may already be present on your Pi.
 You can learn more about it [here](http://wiringpi.com/download-and-install/).

 ## Install